What Does 'The Waffle House Has Found Its New Host' Meme Mean on YouTube and TikTok?

 The comment, “The Waffle House has found its new host,” on YouTube, TikTok, Instagram, and Twitter means nothing.
-The phrase has been swarming comments and replies across the social, but there’s no real reason behind it.
+The phrase has been swarming comments and replies across the social, but there’s no real meaning behind it.
 It’s a nonsense phrase, a false meme.
 So, don’t look for any deeper meaning behind “the Waffle House has a new host” because there isn’t any.
+A YouTuber claims to have asked his audience to spread it throughout comments sections on the site, but it seems to have taken on a life of its own.

 What does “The Waffle House has a new host” meme mean on social media?